ImperialCollegeLondon/sharpy/docs/source/content/installation.md

 [xbeam](http://github.com/imperialcollegelondon/xbeam) and [UVLM](http://github.com/imperialcollegelondon/UVLM).

-### Quick install (Standalone)
+### Step 2 (quick install version): Standalone installation

-SHARPy can be installed as a standalone package, without the use of a package manager.
-If you wish to install using the Anaconda package manager, please use the following tutorial [HERE](#setting-up-the-python-environment-anaconda), or make a custom installation with a develop build or modified compilation settings [HERE](#custom-installation).
+The simplest and fastest way to install SHARPy is as a standalone package, without the use of a package manager.
+If you just want to run the code, that's the recommended approach.
 The quick install is geared towards getting the release build of SHARPy running as quickly and simply as possible.
+This mode of installation however will download several packages into your default python environment.
+To install SHARPy using the Anaconda package manager, please use the following tutorial [HERE](#setting-up-the-python-environment-anaconda), or make a custom installation with a develop build or modified compilation settings [HERE](#custom-installation).

 1. Check that your Python version is 3.10 or higher.
 Other versions may be incompatible with the required modules.
     ```bash